 Travis Spence is senior strategist at Hello World Agency (www.helloworldagency.com), a full-service strategic creative ideas agency.
-A Vega honours graduate, Travis joined the agency in 2006 and has worked on a diverse portfolio of brands.
-Travis is adamant that his job is to make the creative teamlook good and therefore champions the well-thoughtout, insightful brief.
-Email travis@helloworldagency.com follow @trspence; connect on LinkedIn.
-[2012 trends] Brand purpose to take lead in brand strategy - 24 Jan 2012
+A Vega honours graduate, Travis joined the ag in 2006 and has worked on a diverse portfolio of brands.
+Travis is adarrant that his job is to make the creative teamlook good and therefore champions the well-thoughtout, insightful b Email travis@helloworldagency.com follow @trspence; connect on LinkedIn.
 View my profile and articles...